varfish-org/varfish-server/docs_manual/developer_templates.rst

     **Required Architectural Changes**
     e.g. Function F needs to be moved to X.

+    **Required Database Changes**
+    i.e. name any model that needs changing, to be added and will lead to a migration

+    **Backport Possible?**
+    e.g., "Yes" if this is a bug fix or small change and should be backported to the current stable version

     **Resolution Sketch**
     e.g. Change X in F. Then do Y.